ptarmiganlabs/butler-sheet-icons/README.md

 --exclude-sheet-title "Intro" "Definitions" "Help"
 ```

 There can be various reasons why you want to exclude sheets from getting new icons.

-One scanario could be that some sheets have special roles in apps, for example providing help/support info, giving an overview over the entire app.
+One scenario could be that some sheets have special roles in apps, for example providing help/support info or giving an overview over the entire app.
-Another scenario is that a company have standardised on a fixed format first sheet in each app, and want that sheet's icon to be the same everywhere.
+Another scenario is that a company have standardised on a fixed format first sheet in each app and want that sheet's icon to be the same everywhere (i.e. not be a miniature of what's actually shown on that sheet).

 On client-managed Qlik Sense Enterprise there is an additional option too: `--exclude-sheet-tag`.

 Follow these steps to use that option:

 1. Create a tag in the QMC.
 For example `❌excludeSheetThumbnailUpdate`.
+Emojis can be used in Qlik Sense tags - quite useful!
-2. In the QMC's App Objects section you can tag the sheets that should not get new sheet icons, using that new tag.
+2. Use the QMC's App Objects section to tag the sheets that should *not* get new sheet icons, using that new tag.
 3. When starting Butler Sheet Icons you should pass in the option `--exclude-sheet-tag "❌excludeSheetThumbnailUpdate"`.

 Tagged sheets will be excluded from getting new sheet icons.